 An introduction to quantitative and qualitative methods used in criminal justice for research and policy analysis.
 Students will become familiar with basic types of research designs, survey research methods, evaluation methods.

 An introduction to quantitative applications in the field of Criminal Justice.
 Basic descriptive and inferential statistics.
 Topics include measurement scales, measures of central tendency, measures of dispersion, data distributions, sampling, probability, hypothesis testing, Chi Square, Z-test, T-Test, and Analysis of Variance models.
 Students will also be introduced to the use of SPSS for data analysis.

 The University of New Haven offers a wide variety of in-depth courses that create a transformational educational experience for our students.
-To view the complete list of courses you'll take while pursuing a Masters of Science, or a Certificate in Criminal Justice, check out the Academic Catalog:
+To view the complete list of courses you'll take while pursuing a Masters of Science, check out the Academic Catalog:

 An advanced degree from the University of New Haven will help you take your career to the next level.
 Each program offers convenient scheduling, personalized attention, and state-of-the-art facilities.